 Soldiers have to know how to use their personal protection equipment and keep it in good working order.
-Soldiers must know how to act in case of a CBRN warning and CBRN alert.
+Soldiers must know how to act in case of a protection warning and protection alert.

-Measures required by a CBRN alert must be carried out in less than 10 seconds.
+Measures required by a protection alert must be carried out in less than 10 seconds.